Overview of the Fellowship

 Please provide unofficial transcripts for your entire undergraduate career, including the college or university you currently attend and any you may have previously attended.

-Applicants must have one confidential letter of recommendation.
-A letter of recommendation can come from faculty at your college or university as well as past or current employers who are familiar with your skills and abilities.
+Applicants must have one confidential letter of academic recommendation from a faculty member at your college or university.
 Please be sure to provide the name and contact information (email and telephone number) of your recommender on the application form.

 The letter of recommendation must be submitted to our email address (email@example.com) by the application deadline.
 The recommendation should clearly indicate the applicant’s full name in the subject of the email.
 Please advise your recommender to submit their letter as a word document or pdf.

-If you have further questions, please email Alexandra Skliris, Mellon Program Coordinator.
+If you have further questions, please e-mail Alexandra Skliris, Andrew W. Mellon Coordinator for Curatorial Fellowships.

 Who is eligible to apply?